buggedcom/phpvideotoolkit-v2/README.md

 This example (a better example is found in /examples/progress-handler-portability.php) shows that a non blocking save can be made in one request, and then subsequent requests (i.e. ajax) can be made to a different script to probe the encoding progress.

+**IMPORTANT:** Please remember that any ```Config``` object used in either of the below scripts must be the same in BOTH scripts in order to ensure the progress data can be retrieved in the progress script.

 Encoding script:
 ```php